 From the beginning of our city's history the railroad played a critically important part in our development.
 Although not very visible today, extensive trackage still winds through parts of downtown, reminding us of our railroad roots.
 Railroads are still very much alive in Tulsa, but nowadays less noticed and less appreciated.

-an abandoned manufacturing facilty on East 6th Street.
+an abandoned manufacturing facility on East 6th Street.

 When the people leave, the graffiti moves in.